live-keys/livekeys/plugins/lcvcore/doc/plugin-lcvcore.md

 {qmlProperty: bool MatDisplay linearFilter}

-  If set to true, linear filtering will occur when scaling the image on the screen.
-Default value is true.
+  If set to `true`, linear filtering will occur when scaling the image on the screen.
+Default value is `true`.

 {qmlType:MatFilter}
 {qmlInherits:lcvcore#MatDisplay}
-{qmlBrief:Base filter images.}
+{qmlBrief:Base filter for processing images.}

-  By inheriting the MatDisplay type, and by adding an input element and a process of transforming it into an output element to be displayed on screen is considered a **filter type**.
+  Inherits the `MatDisplay` type in order to display a `Mat` through it's `output` property, which is the result of processing the `input`.
+This class doesn't have any processing implemented, however it serves as a base type for most transformations within lcv plugins.

 {qmlProperty:Mat input}